Bszulc/post-it/README.md

 to-do
 ====

-- external shiv and jQuery source
-- font: Karla (Google fonts)
+- font: Kaushan Script (Google fonts)
 - add a javascript folder and file
+- (Test sync by Stephen, who is trying to learn GitHub)